-What is Japanese Curry and Rice (Kare Raisu)?
+What is Japanese Curry Rice?

-Kare Raisu (カレーライス) is a Japanese version of curry, which travelled from India to England and from England to Japan, served with freshly cooked Japanese rice.
+Kare Raisu (カレーライス) is a Japanese version of curry, which traveled from India to England and from England to Japan, served with freshly cooked Japanese rice.
 It is now well-known as one of the most popular dishes in Japanese households, and some people even eat kare raisu weekly.

 Furthermore, it is easy to prepare and suitable for making in large batches for many people, and curry powder can be stored for a long time, making it a popular nautical meal.
 The recipe for homemade beef curry presented here differs from the modern way of making it.
 It is based on the cooking processes of the oldest original recipe introduced by the official website of the Maritime Self-Defense Force, and I have modified it to my taste.